Hello, EMPEX friends!

-Training courses will be held on May 17th, the day before the EMPEX conference.
-The location will be announced soon.
+Training courses will be held on May 15th, the day before the EMPEX conference.

 Thinking In Types